Structure Condition Services Stressors

 Data maximum + 10% of range

-This metric was calculated using a query set by the Forest Inventory and Analysis program (‘IPCC carbon total: all 5 pools on forestland’) accessed via the FIA EVALIDator1.
+Data on carbon storage were extracted from the USFS Forest Inventory and Analysis Program EVALIDator1.
+We used an FIA-established query (“0103 Forest carbon total: all 5 pools, in metric tonnes, on forest land”) accessed by the FIA EVALIDator1.
 This query computed the total carbon storage (in MgT) on FIA plots across all carbon pools.
 The first available year of data was 1997.
 The data target was set at the maximum value in the dataset plus 10% of the range.
-The annual score was computed as the difference between the lower scoring bounds (either the minimum value in the data minus 10% of range or 0, whichever was greater) and the target.
-This difference was then scaled between 1-5.
+The annual score was computed as the difference between the lower scoring bounds (either the minimum value in the data minus 10% of range or 0, whichever was greater) and the target, scaled between 1 and 5.

 Timber harvested from Vermont's forests provide jobs and income to the state, and support the maintenance of forest land.

 Aquatic species that live in forested streams provide an assessment of the health of the surrounding forest.